boxuanzhang/backend-test-php/README.md

 We already have a global endpoint for fetching messages, but we need to get them for a particular topic ID.

-- Create a new endpoint which returns only messages for a given topic.
+- Create a new endpoint which returns only messages for a given topic. :white_check_mark:
-- Allow ordering by date, or alphabetically.
+- Allow ordering by date, or alphabetically. :white_check_mark:

 #### Task 12 - Add not null constraint